sfproductlabs/roo/README.md

 This aims to be a complete replacement for nginx, traefik, haproxy, and a lot of kubernetes.
 The idea is to give developers back the power and take it back from ridiculous self-complicating dev-ops.

-## Complete autoconfig of docker swarm
+## Complete autoconfig of docker swarm services
 (Coming momentarily) @psytron

 ## Going Manual